-In the Philippines, the effects of climate change and global warming cannot be denied.
+In the Philippines, however, the effects of climate change and global warming cannot be denied.

-Wet months, on the other hand, are characterized by typhoons, windy days, and suspended classes.
-During wet months, sunny days are unusual, and in fact unexpected.
-Most rainy months are August to November, while December towards February are cool months, with a few showers, a nice transition from the very wet to the very dry weathers.
+Wet months, on the other hand, were characterized by typhoons, windy days, and suspended classes.
+During wet months, sunny days are unusual and unexpected.
+Most rainy months are August to November, while December towards February are cool months with a few showers, a nice transition from the very wet to the very dry weathers.

-Nowadays, however, the wet and dry days occur anytime in the year.
+Nowadays, however, the wet and dry days occur any time in the year.
 Some undeniable changes are seen during the Lenten Season, which is traditionally the hottest days of the year.
-However, in recent years we have experienced rainy days during the Holy Week, a sure sign that the climate is indeed changing.
+In recent years, however, we have experienced rainy days during the Holy Week, a sure sign that the climate is indeed changing.

-Similar changes are much felt during Christmastime.
-In the Philippines where Christmastime begins at the onset of the “ber” months (yes, Christmas Carols are played everywhere during September 1!), Christmas breeze is looked forward and definitely savored by everyone.
-Recently, however, this breeze has become elusive, and summer-like days are experienced even 3 or 2 days before Christmas.
-Moreover, it is not unusual to experience a scorching hot morning, and a heavy downpour towards noon.
-This has no doubt presented some complications to travelers, and to the fashion conscious.
+Similar changes are also felt during Christmastime.
+In the Philippines, where Christmastime begins at the onset of the “ber” months (yes, Christmas carols are played everywhere during September 1!), Christmas breeze is looked forward to and definitely savored by everyone.
+Recently, however, this breeze has become elusive, and summer-like days are experienced even just before Christmas.
+Moreover, it is not unusual to experience a scorching hot morning and a heavy downpour towards noon.
+This has no doubt presented some complications to travelers and to the fashion conscious.

-What causes global warming, and what are the solutions to climate change, you might ask.
+You might ask: What causes global warming, and what are the solutions to climate change?
 Millions of articles, both academic and otherwise, have been written about it.
-But the more important question is, what can we, as individuals, do, to help fight climate change?
+But the more important question is: What can we as individuals do to help fight climate change?

-2. Use Natural Lighting Whenever Possible, Close all the Lights that are not in use.
+2. Use Natural Lighting Whenever Possible and Turn Off All the Lights That Are Not in Use

-There are many establishments that pay a lot to install blinds, tints, shades, only to spend a lot again on lighting.
-Why not use natural light by installing clear windows, instead?
-Saves on power, saves on costs, and allows you to get a feel of the outside world even when you are ensconced in your office.
+There are many establishments that pay a lot to install blinds, tints, or shades, only to spend a lot again on lighting.
+Why not use natural light by installing clear windows instead?
+It saves on power, saves on costs, and allows you to get a feel of the outside world even when you are ensconced in your office.

-Walking (or biking) gives multitude of benefits – it saves on fuel, it does not give you stress from traffic, does not give you headache on finding the perfect parking slot (and remembering where it is!), and is good for your health.
+Walking (or biking) gives a multitude of benefits.
+It saves on fuel, does not give you stress from traffic, does not give you headache from trying to find the perfect parking slot (and remembering where it is!), and is good for your health.

 A ton of paper helps preserve approximately 17 full grown trees.
 How much paper have you used lately?
 See the flash floods in the news?
 It might be because of all the paper you have printed on!

-Studies show that a significant portion of solid waste are food waste which can be composted.
+Studies show that a significant portion of solid waste is food waste that can be composted.
 Aside from this, there are also environmental groups who collect batteries, used cellphones, and the like for proper disposal.

 Deepwells are only used when there is no surface water available.
-There is a logic to this, and it is because exhausted aquifers will replenish only less than one meter per year, that is, if there was space for it to absorb runoffs.
+There is a logic to this, and it is because exhausted aquifers will replenish only less than 1 meter per year—that is, if there was space for it to absorb runoffs.
 In a much urbanized city where every inch of earth has been covered by concrete, therefore blocking any possibility of absorption, this regeneration rate is close to nil.

 Think of a water leak as an ever-running faucet.
 A small water leak could waste as much as 90 liters of water a week.
-If you can afford it and if your home’s design permits it, better expose all your water pipes for easy leak detection in the future.
+If you can afford it and if your home’s design permits it, consider exposing all your water pipes for easy leak detection in the future.

 Many flash floods happen as a result of denudation.
-Just think about it – all the metropolis and central business districts used to be filled with trees in the past, then urbanization happened.
-Trees improve water quality because they slow and filter rainwater, they also protect aquifers and watersheds, and most of all, they provide shade, making the immediate effects of global warming tolerable.
+Just think about it.
+All the metropolis and central business districts used to be filled with trees in the past—then urbanization happened.
+Trees improve water quality because they slow and filter rainwater.
+They also protect aquifers and watersheds.
+Most of all, they provide shade, making the immediate effects of global warming tolerable.

 Global warming and climate change are both real.
 And just like everything else that is happening in the world, we can all be parts of the solution.
-One tiny step lead is very significant towards the ultimate goal.
+One tiny step can be very significant towards the ultimate goal.
 You matter!

-All photos by Ones Almario using Canon DSLR camera and lens.
+Note: All photos by Ones Almario using a Canon DSLR camera and lens.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.